cocos/cocos-docs/en/release-notes/raw-asset-migration.md

 ### Do I need to manually upgrade?

-You need to upgrade if you have the following：
+You need to upgrade if you have the following:
- - You declare these types directly in your game code：`cc.Texture2D`, `cc.RawAsset`, `cc.AudioClip` and `cc.ParticleAsset`.
+- You declare these types directly in your game code: `cc.Texture2D`, `cc.RawAsset`, `cc.AudioClip` and `cc.ParticleAsset`.
 - You have extended the engine or editor.
 And defines a new class inherited from `cc.RawAsset`.
 - You have loaded the '.json' suffix file under the `resources` folder through `cc.loader.loadRes`.

-Maybe you need to upgrade if you have the following：
+Maybe you need to upgrade if you have the following:
 - You call `cc.audioEngine` or `cc.textureCache` directly in your game code.
 - You use `cc.loader` to load text and particle on remote server.

 ### I'm not really sure what to upgrade?